cvhariharan/cvhariharan/README.md

-1344 is the order of a perfect group.
+969 is a tetrahedral palindrome.